Aidenkopec/Youtube_Clone/README.md

+# Youtube Clone App

+This YouTube-clone app is a fully-featured video-sharing platform that allows users to view, and share videos.
+The app has a sleek and user-friendly design that makes it easy to navigate and find the content you're looking for.
+Users can browse through a variety of categories such as music, comedy, education, and more.
+They can also search for specific videos and channels.

+The app also allows users to like, comment and subscribe to other users' channels.
+The app also provides a feature of video recommendations.
+Additionally, the app has an inbuilt video player that supports different video formats and resolutions, and also has an option to switch to full-screen mode.

 <img width="1788" alt="Screenshot 2023-01-17 at 7 55 19 PM" src="https://user-images.githubusercontent.com/97480728/213071135-89c1bfe0-239e-43d9-acd0-154c8f1b043f.png">

 <img width="1783" alt="Screenshot 2023-01-17 at 7 55 44 PM" src="https://user-images.githubusercontent.com/97480728/213071181-1898feb3-3995-443e-9099-cb26ca47944e.png">